Allura Red AC

-Allura Red AC, also known as FD&C Red 40 or E129, is a red azo dye commonly used in food.
-It was developed in 1971 by the Allied Chemical Corporation, who gave the substance its name.
+Allura Red AC is an organic compound classified as an azo compound and a disulfonate.
+Also known as FD&C Red 40 or E129, it is a red dye commonly used in food.
 It is usually supplied as its red sodium salt but can also be used as the calcium and potassium salts.
 These salts are soluble in water.
 In solution, its maximum absorbance lies at about 504 nm.

+Allura Red AC was originally created by the Allied Chemical Corporation in 1971.
+In the European Union, it is approved, but it must carry a warning label.
+The US Food and Drug Administration considers it safe for use in food, drugs, and cosmetics.
+It has faced increasing pressure for removal from food in some areas, with California banning it in public schools.

 Production

 Allura Red AC is manufactured by azo coupling between diazotized cresidinesulfonic acid and 2-naphthol-6-sulfonic acid.
-Nitrosamines (like NDMA) are usually not tested in batches of food dyes, even though they're a known risk in diazotization chemistry.
+An Napthalenesulfonic acid is used for dye production in food products.

 Use as a consumable coloring agent

 Allura Red AC is a popular dye used worldwide.
 Annual production in 1980 was greater than 2.3 million kilograms.
 It was introduced as a replacement for amaranth in the United States.

 The European Union approved Allura Red AC as a food colorant in 1994, but EU countries' local laws banning food colorants were preserved until subsequent changes in the 2000s.

-In the United States, Allura Red AC is approved by the FDA for use in cosmetics, drugs, and food.
-When prepared as a lake pigment it is disclosed as Red 40 Lake or Red 40 Aluminum Lake.
+In the United States, Allura Red AC (also known as FD&C Red #40) is approved by the FDA for use in cosmetics, drugs, and food.
+When prepared as a lake pigment, it is disclosed as Red 40 Lake or Red 40 Aluminum Lake.
 It is used in some tattoo inks and is used in many products, such as cotton candy, soft drinks, candy, cherry-flavored products, children's medications, and dairy products.
 It is occasionally used to dye medicinal tablets to help with identification, such as with fexofenadine, an antihistamine.
 It is by far the most commonly used red dye in the United States, completely replacing amaranth (Red 2) and also replacing erythrosine (Red 3) in most applications due to the negative health effects of those two dyes.

+History

+Allura Red AC was developed in 1971 by the Allied Chemical Corporation as a replacement for amaranth, which the FDA banned for carcinogenicity in 1976.
+Allura Red AC also allowed for cheaper and faster production and lasted longer in food products.

+Since the 2000s, Allura Red AC is the most commonly used red dye.
+Throughout its history, it has consistently been used in sweets such as candies and jellies.